UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 When should I turn off my holiday lights?

-You should turn off your holiday lights whenever you leave the house or go to sleep.
-Leaving lights on unattended increases the risk of electrical fires, especially if a short circuit occurs while no one is awake to notice it.
-Using smart plugs or timers can help automate this process so you never forget.
+You must turn off your indoor and outdoor holiday lights whenever you leave the house or go to sleep.
+Leaving displays running unattended vastly increases the risk of electrical fires, especially if a frayed wire shorts out while everyone is asleep.
+We recommend utilizing smart plugs or programmable timers to automate your lighting schedule.

 How do I keep my real Christmas tree from becoming a fire hazard?

-The most important safety measure is to keep your tree well-watered.
-Cut about two inches off the trunk before placing it in the stand to improve water absorption, and check the water level daily.
-Additionally, place the tree at least three feet away from heat sources like fireplaces, radiators, and space heaters.
+The single most important safety measure is to keep your tree heavily watered.
+Cut about two inches off the trunk before placing it in the stand to improve daily water absorption, and check the water level every morning and evening.
+You must also place the tree at least three feet away from active heat sources like radiators, open fireplaces, and heating vents.

 What is the best way to secure my home while traveling for the holidays?